shakib-sadat/shakib-sadat.github.io/_pages/hobbies.md

 **Gaming** 🎮: In my downtime, I love playing video games!
 Whether it’s taming the Wild West in _RDR2 Online_, exploring _Genshin Impact_, or scoring big in _FIFA_!

 **Music** 🎵: My playlist is all about vibes!
-From indie rock to 80s classics and mellow tunes, I’m a sucker for bands like _Dads in the Park_, _Embers in the Snow_, _The Paper Kites_, and _Summer Salt_.
+From indie rock to 80s classics and mellow tunes, my fav bands are _Dads in the Park_, _Embers in the Snow_, _The Paper Kites_, and _Summer Salt_.
 Their songs are pure magic!

 **Football** ⚽: I bleed red—_Liverpool red_!
 A proud and passionate supporter of the Reds. _#YNWA_ forever!